-39 The Meetings of a Standing Committee shall be held in accordance with Standing Orders 22 to 26 and 34 to 38, with references to the Council, Council Chairman and Councillors adjusted to refer to the Committee, its Chairman and its Members as required.
+- 37 Committees and Sub-Committees shall hold Meetings in accordance with: - 37.1 their Terms of Reference; and - Paragraphs 20 to 24, and 32 to 36, with references to the Council, Council Chairman and Councillors adjusted to refer to the Body, its Chairman and its Members as required. - 38 Steering Groups and Working Parties shall hold Meetings or meetings in accordance with their Terms of Reference.